Project Management Triangle and It's Benefits | Incepteo | UK

 The Project Triangle: A framework for delivering successful digital products

-The Project Triangle identifies three key elements of a project: scope, time and cost.
+The Project Management Triangle identifies three key elements of a project: scope, time and cost, forming a part of the project framework.
 These three elements need to be managed together because adjusting one of the elements will require a compromise on at least one of the others.

 To maintain the quality of a final product, a balancing act needs to be managed between scope, time and cost.
 It’s important to understand how they impact each other.